 More on Raising Meat Chickens

 Be proactive.
-It’s a good idea to learn how to identify and treat common poultry diseases before you have an issue.
+It’s a good idea to learn how to identify and treat common poultry diseases before an issue occurs and to learn how to ferment chicken feed to reduce feed costs while improving health.

-For more information about raising meat chickens, including everything you need to know when buying or building a chicken tractor, as well as tips and tricks for butchering day, watch the video below.
+For more information about raising meat chickens, including everything you need to know when building a chicken tractor, as well as tips and tricks for butchering day, watch the video below.

 If you are thinking about buying a mobile coop instead of building one, you may want to read our Happy Farmer Mobile Chicken Coop Review.